Sérgio Santos (footballer, born 1994)

-Sérgio Henrique Santos Gomes (born 4 September 1994) is a Brazilian professional footballer who plays as forward.
+Sérgio Henrique Santos Gomes (born 4 September 1994) is a Brazilian professional footballer who plays as forward for Atlanta United in Major League Soccer.

 Early life

 Santos was born in Belo Horizonte, Brazil.
 Growing up in the Ana Lucía neighborhood of Belo Horizonte, Santos worked as a bricklayer and construction worker to help his family.
 Santos joined América Mineiro at age nine beginning his development into a professional.